AntoniosFl/Predictive-Analytics-for-Business-Nanodegree/predicting-catalog-demand/README.md

 ## Project Walkthrough ##

 ### Step 1: Business and Data Understanding ###
-Your project includes:

-  * A description of the key business decisions that need to be made.
+The project includes a description of the key business decisions that needed to be made.

 ### Step 2: Analysis, Modeling, and Validation ###
 I Built a linear regression model, which I then used to predict sales for the 250 customers.
 I used Alteryx for the linear model build.